animesh303/awsdevops/.amazonq/rules/code-phases/phase2-generate-code.md

      - Add changelog entries for all modifications
    - Follow Python best practices and AWS Lambda guidelines

-5. **Generate or Update Unit Tests**: Create or update test suite:

-   - **If NEW tests needed**: Create `tests/{feature-name}/` directory
-     - Generate unit tests for Python code using pytest
-     - Generate test data and fixtures
-     - Generate test configuration files
-   - **If EXISTING tests need modification**: Update existing tests
-     - Update existing `tests/{feature-name}/` directory
-     - Modify existing test files to cover new functionality
-     - Add new test cases for modified features
-     - Add changelog entries for test modifications
-   - Ensure high test coverage

-6. **Apply Security Best Practices**: Implement security standards:
+5. **Apply Security Best Practices**: Implement security standards:

    - Use least privilege IAM policies
    - Enable encryption at rest and in transit